West Coast Trail: Frequently Asked Questions

 11. I understand that the WCT is part of Pacific Rim National Park Reserve.
 Are there other areas of the park?

 Yes, the WCT is only one unit of Pacific Rim.
 Long Beach, famous for its long sandy beaches can be accessed by car following Highway 4.
-The Broken Group Island Unit is a cluster of over 100 islands, islets and reefs in the Barclay Sound area.
+The Broken Group Islands is a cluster of over 100 islands, islets and reefs in the Barkley Sound area.
 It is only accessible by boat.